-Commonly asked questions on the legal issues relating to temporary workers
+Commonly asked questions on the legal issues relating to temporary and agency workers

 - The Fixed-term Employees (Prevention of Less Favourable Treatment) (Amendment) Regulations 2008 (SI 2008/2776).